Craig’s Nighttime – an old classic New Zealand Streamer

 The flat wing tying style adds a large profile – making this streamer excellent for night fishing and for fishing on dark days.
 It is kind of an oversized Black Zulu wearing Batman’s cape.

-Wing: Three blue pukeko feathers tied on to lie flat over body, plus a single jungle cock feather also tied on flat over the pukeko feathers.
-(Small heron feathers dyed blue could be used as a substitute for the pukeko.)
+- Wing: Three blue pukeko feathers tied on to lie flat over the body, plus a single jungle cock feather also tied on flat over the pukeko feathers.
+(Small heron feathers dyed blue could be used as a substitute for the pukeko – and Pro Sportfisher Junglecock Gen3 could be used as a substitute for the jungle cock)